 |Free Elective||Free electives are any approved credit course normally at the 1000-level or higher – including courses from the discipline, disciplines or intellectual areas that identify the major of the degree program in question – that may be taken to make up the number of credits required for the degree program in question.|

-1. Program Internship: an Option constituted by a structured sequence of at least 4.0 credits of courses at different year levels of an honours bachelors program taken in a work environment off-campus.
+1. Program Internship: an Option constituted by a structured sequence of at least 4.0 credits of courses of different levels in an honours bachelor's program taken in a work environment off-campus.
 A program internship provides students with extensive professional work experience directly related to the subject matter of their program.

 2. Course Internship: an individual course within a degree program taken in a work environment either on- or off-campus that provides students with professional work experience directly related to the subject matter of their program.